-EGNOS better positions European businesses, service providers and users in order for them to capitalise on the many opportunities that GNSS provides in general, and on this downstream market in particular.
+EGNOS better positions European businesses, service providers and users to capitalise on the many opportunities that GNSS provides in general and on this downstream market in particular.
 This is especially true in the development of safety-critical applications.
 In fact, because EGNOS improves the accuracy and reliability of GNSS positioning information while also providing a crucial integrity message regarding the continuity and availability of a signal, it has proved essential for a number of navigational services and applications.

 Thanks to its increased reliability, EGNOS makes possible a number of efficiency gains and cost-savings across an array of market segments, including aviation, agriculture, mapping, maritime, road, rail, location-based services, and timing and synchronisation.

 You can learn more about how EGNOS benefits each of these sectors here.